University of Minnesota Duluth

-The University of Minnesota Duluth (UMD) is a public university in Duluth, Minnesota.
-It is part of the University of Minnesota system and offers 16 bachelor's degrees in 87 majors, graduate programs in 24 different fields, and a two-year program at the School of Medicine and a four-year College of Pharmacy program.
+The University of Minnesota Duluth (UMD) is a public university in Duluth, Minnesota, United States.
+It is part of the University of Minnesota System.
+UMD offers 17 bachelor's degrees in 87 majors, graduate programs in 24 different fields, a four-year program at the School of Medicine, and a four-year College of Pharmacy program.

 History

 Early history and plans for Duluth Normal School

 Although the University of Minnesota Duluth did not officially make its appearance until 1947, plans for a college in the Duluth area were first made in the 1890s.
-The state legislature planned for a teaching school for women (then referred to as a normal school) and in 1895 they passed a bill authorizing the State Normal School at Duluth.
+The state legislature planned for a teaching school for women (then referred to as a normal school) and in 1895 they passed a bill authorizing the "State Normal School at Duluth".

 In 1896, the City of Duluth donated 6 acre of land to serve as a foundation for the school, and the state legislature provided additional funds for the construction costs for the main building in 1899, which was built in 1900.

 In February 1901, a fire caused extensive damage to the school and the following year, the school was rebuilt.

 Opening of Duluth State Teachers College

 In April 1901, Eugene W. Bohannon was appointed president of the Duluth Normal School.
 In 1902 the school first opened for enrollment.
 The first students, all women, came to the school to be trained for a degree in education.
 By 1903, the first seven women received their diplomas from the State Normal School at Duluth.
 The institution changed names to the Duluth State Normal School or Duluth Normal School in 1905.
 In 1906, the first dormitories were opened, costing the school around $35,000 to build.
 Room and board were offered at cost, between fourteen and fifteen dollars a month.
 Throughout the next few years, more dormitories, two new wings, and an auditorium were added to the school.
 Requirements, such as having a high school diploma, were instituted.
 Students who signed a pledge to teach after graduation attended for free; others were required to pay $30 per year.

-The 1906 Bulletin of the State Normal School describes the school at that time:

-The building is thoroughly modern in construction and equipment.
-It is located in one of the most attractive parts of the city, overlooking the waters of Lake Superior from a height of more than three hundred feet.
-The laboratories are large and well arranged.
-The furniture and apparatus are new and excellent in every way.
-The present equipment of the several laboratories represents an expenditure of not less than $7,500, and is entirely adequate for the needs of the school.
-A large and well-lighted room has been equipped for manual training.
-It is supplied with twenty benches of the most approved make and all of the necessary tools and instruments.